 Excellent oral and written communication skills in English (the working language of the FMO).
-Further language knowledge, relevant for use in the Beneficiary States, is desirable.
+Further language knowledge, relevant for use in the Beneficiary States, is an asset.

-We offer very interesting and challenging positions in a dynamic and diverse environment and the opportunity to work in a team of highly qualified people.
-Salaries and related payments are exempt from taxation by the EFTA Member States, and as regulated in headquarters agreements, in the EFTA host states.
+We offer a very interesting and challenging position in a dynamic and diverse environment and the opportunity to work in a team of highly qualified people.
+Salaries and related payments are exempt from taxation by the EFTA Member States and, as regulated in headquarters agreements, in the EFTA host states.
 Depending on the candidate’s family status, benefits and allowances may apply.